NormanEWright/personal-blog/README.md

 * Javascript
 * Fontawesome

-Once completed, the site will be converted to a custom WordPress.
+Once completed, the site will be converted to a custom WordPress theme.

 The primary goal for my blog is to share my coursework and personal projects.